Rd-Robin/new-repository/README.md

-# new-repository
+# Business-Website
-this first repository
+this is first repository and this is a just practice website.